 NICM and the Western Sydney University is conducting a randomised controlled trial (RCT) investigating whether acupuncture is an effective treatment option for depression in pregnancy, and in addition, whether this effect if demonstrated, also continues into the postnatal period.

-Depression in pregnancy is actually quite common, with incidence ranges of 7.4% to highs of 25% in vulnerable at risk groups.
+Depression in pregnancy is actually quite common, with incidence ranges of 7.4 per cent to highs of 25 per cent in vulnerable at risk groups.
 Conventional treatments include psychotherapy and or antidepressants for moderate cases to combinations of different classes of anti-depressants and or electro-convulsive therapy for more severe cases.
 Standard therapies are limited in regard to efficacy, compliance and acceptability, especially in relation to foetal exposure to antidepressant side effects and toxicity.

 Preliminary evidence evaluating acupuncture as an alternative treatment option, although limited to a small number of studies, is promising in regard to both safety and effectiveness.
 The main aim of this study is to further investigate this treatment possibility, with an additional emphasis on evaluating whether an acupuncture effect can be detected in the oxytocinergic system.
 This system, involved in stress buffering, mental health and maternal-infant bonding, appears to be disrupted in depression.